 TV: Wow.
 [Husband: “Got her through college, man”] [laughter].

 JH: So we raised her.
 Jesse is there, but we’ve raised her.
-At one point I had a couple of conversations with him about adopting-we never adopted her.
-And actually it worked out better because when she went to college [laughter] we weren’t held responsible.
-So we didn’t even have to pay for her college [laughter].
+At one point I had a couple of conversations with him about adopting, we never adopted her.
+And actually it worked out better because when she went to college, we weren’t held responsible.
+So we didn’t even have to pay for her college.
 We didn’t know that going in.
 But we talked about adopting and you know, he didn’t want her to be – and I told him I said, “Okay, is she ever going to live with you?”
 She’s always going to be with us.
 We’re going to be the ones who send her to college even though we didn’t.
 You know when and if she ever gets married that’ll be on us.
 She’s graduated college and living her life.
 And then she even talks about – you know she’s made comments about how different she thinks her life would have been had we not taken her when my mother passed.
 But yeah I guess I’m the matriarch and both our parents are gone.
 I think we’re kind of the matriarch and the patriarch of the family, period.
-[Husband: “(unintelligible) try to keep everyone together, you know, dinners, Thanksgiving, Christmas, you try to get the family together but…”]Yeah ‘cause it’s kind of like if we don’t, nobody else takes the initiative to.
-Like today our daughter is at our house and her friend’s setting up a carnival birthday party for her three-year-old, like good, we should just come do this and it’ll be done when we get back to the house [laughter].
+[Husband: “Holidays we try to keep everyone together, you know, dinners, Thanksgiving, Christmas, you try to get the family together but…”]Yeah because it’s kind of like if we don’t, nobody else takes the initiative to.
+Like today our daughter is at our house and her friend’s setting up a carnival birthday party for her three-year-old, like good, we should just come do this and it’ll be done when we get back to the house.

-But yeah, I just – I don’t know-At this point I don’t know what justice looks like, who knows?
+But yeah, I just – I don’t know.
+At this point I don’t know what justice looks like, who knows?
 But I can’t dwell on that.
 But I hate to see it continue to happen.
 And I also hate to see him minimized, if that makes any sense.
-You have these stats-there were forty-three people killed in the riot in ‘67 over eleven days, blah blah blah blah blah, and you know I just hate to see him minimized.
-And he doesn’t mean anything to anybody-to a lot of other people, but he meant a lot to us.
-And you know I was talking, I said, “God, it’s going to be fifty years.”
+You have these stats: there were 43 people killed in the riot in ‘67 over eleven days, blah blah blah blah blah, and you know I just hate to see him minimized.
+And he doesn’t mean anything to anybody — to a lot of other people — but he meant a lot to us.
+And you know I was talking, I said, “God, it’s going to be 50 years.”
 But sometimes it just still seems so fresh.

 TV: I absolutely would.
 I was going to ask you that. [unintelligible: both talking at once].